AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 {sample}CS\_Interactivity\_23{sample}

+**Note**: All methods that was mentioned in this section works for chart's series even though these methods process series point.

 ## Altering interactivity

 And now let's talk about customising the charts' behaviour.
 There are two levels of interactivity: charts behaviour in general and the series interactivity level.